you accept that the potential for a problem exists.

-Matthew 18:15-17, Luke 17:3-4, 1 Corinthians 5, Ephesians 5, 1 Thessalonians 4:1-12, 1 Timothy 5:20, Titus 1:6, and 1 John 1:5-10 all tell us that unrepentant sin should not be tolerated in the church, particularly sexual sin.
+Matthew 18:15-17, Luke 17:3-4, Romans 16:17-18, 1 Corinthians 5, Ephesians 5, 1 Thessalonians 4:1-12, 1 Timothy 5:20, Titus 1:6, and 1 John 1:5-10 all tell us that unrepentant sin should not be tolerated in the church, particularly sexual sin.
 True repentance requires an honest confession of wrong done and a sincere demonstration of a change in behavior over an extended period of time.
-Abuse perpetrated by supposedly repentant, redeemed Christians should not be treated as ordinary sin that can be forgiven by the mere words of an insincere or generalized confession.
+Abuse perpetrated by supposedly already repentant, redeemed Christians should not be treated as ordinary sin that can be forgiven by the mere words of an insincere or generalized confession.
 True confession and repentance of abusive behavior requires that the abuser be able to recognize and acknowledge the hurt and damage that has been done to the victims.
 Sincere and meaningful apologies to victims, to the satisfaction of those victims, should be expected before any forgiveness or reconciliation can even be considered.
 Abusers should never be allowed to continue in their positions of authority or opportunity to abuse, and may never be able to return to such a position even after adequate demonstration of repentance.
 Forgiveness does not mean the elimination of consequences.
-Forgiving and restoring an abusive person to the environment where the abuse was done will only encourage the abusive patterns to resume and likely embolden the abuser.
+Forgiving and restoring an abusive person to the environment where the abuse occurred will only encourage the abusive patterns to resume and likely embolden the abuser.
 Restoration to a right relationship with God or with the persons sinned against through confession and repentance does not mean a restoration to a position of spiritual authority is appropriate.
 No secular business leader with any degree of moral or ethical integrity would tolerate toxic and abusive behavior in their working environment, so why would churches so easily forgive and allow an abusive person to remain part of their church or ministry?